gretaancora/HeartBeat/README.md

 15. Put the HTML files into the frontend bucket, select them all, and via Actions make all pages public using ACL

+## Run the code
-16. If you want to test the streamingMQTT.py script
+1. If you want to test the streamingMQTT.py script

     Generate and download the certificates for the already instantiated thing